kid-yume/gnglinuxdeployment/docs/deployment/prerequisites/README.md

 video provided and see how to install the programs on all Operating Systems.
 <br></br>
 ### Next Steps
-You have fullfilled the Prequisites and ready to move on to [Phase I]() of the deployment process!
+You have fullfilled the Prequisites and ready to move on to [Phase I]() of the deployment process.
+Please make sure you have the super admin account login information, "Billing Account ID" recorded, and software installed in order to move forward into Phase I.

 #### Reference Documentation